jakebirkes/battle-game-js/README.md

 Player A's *HIT* vs Player B's *DEX* **or** Player A's *SPL* vs Player B's *WIT*

-If Player A's value is greater, Player B gets another chance to "roll again" + their defence.
+If Player A's value is greater, Player B gets another chance to "roll again" + their defense.
 If Player B fails, reduce their health by only 1.
 If Player A fails, nothing happens.